PostHog/posthog-integration-planner/3-measuring retention.md

 This is **retention**.
 Much like activation, retention can vary from product to product.

-Once more, we need to think about retention as a p*recursor to revenue*.
+Once more, we need to think about retention as a *precursor to revenue*.
 What kind of ongoing usage can we use to measure that people are happy with what they get from us, and will be just as happy to pay for it?

 Activation is a good sign, but if someone doesn't use our product on an ongoing basis, that could be a problem.